Traditional Gluten-Free Cornish Pasty Recipe

 This post may contain affiliate links, please see our privacy policy for details

-In this Gluten-Free Cornish Pasty recipe, we’ll guide you through the steps to create this classic pastry dish.
-With a few adjustments, this gluten-free pastry recipe doesn’t compromise flavor or texture, so you can enjoy one of British favorite dishes without gluten.
+In this Gluten-Free Cornish Pasty Recipe, we’ll guide you through the steps to create this classic British pastry dish.
+With a few simple adjustments, this gluten-free version doesn’t compromise on flavor or texture, allowing you to enjoy one of Britain’s favorite dishes without gluten.

-baked gluten free Cornish pasty on a plate
+gluten free Cornish Pasty on a plate with a sprig of rosemary

 sliced Cornish Pasty on a plate with peas